Global expansion: Your essential business incorporation checklist

 July 17, 2023

-What is Business Incorporation?
+What is business incorporation?

-Business incorporation refers to the legal process of forming a corporate entity or a company.
-When a business becomes incorporated, it is considered a separate legal entity from its owners.
-This means it has its own rights, privileges, and liabilities distinct from the individuals who created it.
+When a business incorporates, it is considered a separate legal entity from its owners.
+This means it has rights, privileges, and liabilities distinct from those of the individuals who created it.

 Incorporation provides several advantages:

-Perpetual Existence: Incorporated businesses have an indefinite lifespan and continue to exist even if the owner(s) die or decide to sell their interest.
+Perpetual existence: Incorporated businesses have an indefinite lifespan and continue to exist even if the owner(s) die or decide to sell their interest.

-The process has started, now what?
+The process has started; now what?

 Let's delve into various critical considerations when incorporating a business internationally.

-1 - Tax and compliance requirements
+Tax obligations and compliance requirements

-2 - Business registration regulations
+Business registration regulations

 Business registration rules can differ significantly from one location to another.

-It's highly recommended to conduct detailed research or collaborate with a local expert to comprehend the regulations before incorporating your business.
-For instance, if you're establishing a business in a sector that's partially closed to foreign investment in Indonesia, one of your partners must be an Indonesian citizen.
-Conversely, Denmark doesn't stipulate a Danish resident to be part of your board of directors or management team.
+For instance, if you're establishing a business in a sector partially closed to foreign investment in Indonesia, one of your partners must be an Indonesian citizen.

 Source: sdecoret/Shutterstock

-3 - Economic state of your targeted country
+The economic state of your targeted country

 Long-term shifts in societal and cultural beliefs also warrant consideration.
 You may be promoting a product or career path that may lose its appeal with the demographic over time.

-Investopedia recommends using a country’s Genuine Progress Indicator (GPI) to gauge its potential.
 The GPI considers variables such as income distribution, personal consumption, dependence on foreign assets, and education rates to measure a nation's economic and social wellbeing.

-4 - Cultural differences and potential language barriers
+Cultural differences and potential language barriers

-Even seemingly insignificant details, such as greetings, can carry great weight.
 Consulting a local expert in your targeted country could prove beneficial.
 At the very least, make it your duty to research local customs and practices to anticipate how business may be conducted.

 Furthermore, language barriers also warrant attention.
-History is rife with examples of communication being lost in translation.
+History is rife, with examples of communication being lost in translation.
 A notable instance involves a Pepsi advertising campaign in Taiwan.
-The company's slogan "Come alive with the Pepsi generation" was regrettably translated to "Pepsi brings your ancestors back from the grave".

 While some translation blunders may provoke laughter, they can also spell disaster if they lead to confusion around crucial information and procedures.

-5 - Availability of skills and employment
+Availability of skills and employment

 The last entry on your international business expansion checklist should be access to skilled labour.
 This can significantly differ between countries, making it essential to research the availability of required talent in your chosen location.

-Skill scarcities in certain sectors might necessitate the import of foreign expertise or investment in comprehensive training programmes.
 Additionally, be mindful of local content restrictions that may compel you to employ a specified quota of domestic workers.

 Reasons for incorporating your business abroad